|

 of the rejection it feels from its parents.
 And that desire will persist

-even into adulthood, where it will wreak its own secret havoc, unless it
+even into adult despair, where it will wreak its own secret havoc, unless

 |